 Nobody's Fool put together two albums - the first, although untitled, was known as Little Black Dress and was recorded in just 30 hours and released on 1st April 1999, and the second Turn Another Page was never officially released due to internal wrangles.
 The band fell apart in late 2000.
 However, in November 1999 they did appear in Future Publications' Undiscovered Originals competition held at Wembley IECC.
 The first leg of the competition turned out to be the first gig with the new line-up!
 The Wembley gig was on Saturday 27th November.
 The following morning Dave performed Odyssey from the Little Black Dress album at the Guitarist Of The Year competition.
 "I'd never do that again - it reminded me too much of my O Level exam!"

 In 2002, after Dave's marriage break-up and his brother Bernie's tragic passing, Dave quit working the live circuit - even struggling to pick up his guitar.
 It took him until late 2003 to start up again, and so began his solo career where he was able to be in full control of all aspects - creating the music, recording it, and designing the artwork.

-To date Dave has released the two albums with Nobody's Fool, the three with UUFO and fourteen solo albums.
-With a return to the stage and more projects than ever before, Dave is excited about building on his past and making the future.
+To date Dave has released the two albums with Nobody's Fool, the three with UUFO and seventeen solo albums.
+With a return to the stage and more projects than ever before, including the recording (in 2015) and a tour in 2016 with Paul Raymond Project, Dave is excited about building on his past and making the future.